 2012 is a drought year for major portions of the US, and Iowa is definitely part of that drought territory.
 Jim and Tom decide to go down and take a look.
 Someone I know mentioned to me that IOWA stands for Idiots Outside Walking Around (showing the friendly rivalry between MN and IA).

-A friend of ours has given both Jim and I a new tail light to use on this trip.
-It's unique features are that it has both a motion sensor and a photocell built into it.
+A friend of ours has gave Jim and I a new tail light to use on this trip.
+Its unique features are that it has both a motion sensor and a photocell built into it.
 It turns on when you brake and when it gets dark.
 We will test it out.

 We stop here for some photos.